unicode-org/icu4x/docs/tutorials/data_provider.md

 ## Loading Additional Data at Runtime

-A key feature of ICU4X is the ability to download data dynamically.
-A key use case is to add additional locales at runtime.
+A key feature of ICU4X is the ability to download data dynamically, allowing clients to load additional locales at runtime.

-Dynamic data loading can currently be performed in userland.
+Dynamic data loading can currently be performed in user code.
 A future core library API may provide this functionality; please submit feedback in [#2985](https://github.com/unicode-org/icu4x/issues/2985).

 ```rust
 use icu_provider_adapters::either::EitherProvider;